Notes to the consolidated annual

 Securities purchased with an agreement to resell (reverse repurchase transactions) and securities sold with an agreement to buy back (repurchase transactions) are regarded as secured financing transactions and are recorded at the value of the cash collateral received or provided, including accrued interest.

-Securities received and delivered are only recorded in / removed from the balance sheet if control of the contractual rights associated with them is transferred.
+Securities received and delivered are only recorded in/removed from the balance sheet if control of the rights, which these securities include, is acquired or transferred.
 The market values of the received or delivered securities are monitored daily so that any additional collateral can be provided or requested as necessary.

 Interest income from reverse repurchase transactions and interest expense from repurchase transactions are accrued over the term of the underlying transaction.